Divide-By-0/blog/content/posts/things.md

 **[Joycon Controller Grips](https://amzn.to/3AgnbO9)- $10.** Turn each Nintendo Switch joycon into a mini controller.
 **[Under the Door Tool](https://lockpicktools.com/under-the-door-tool/) - $35.** Open any door.
 Useful to retrofit with a hook from a clotheshanger so it works on all handles.

-My favorite board games are Decrypto (a way better alternative to Codenames), Smallworld (vaguely like Risk, but way more dynamic and fun), and Hanabi (team communication game).
+My favorite board games are Decrypto (a word game that's way deeper than Codenames), Smallworld (vaguely like Risk, but way more dynamic and fun), and Hanabi (team communication game).
 I've been recommended Paleo, Terraforming Mars, Forbidden Desert, Cascadia, Fort, and 7 Wonders but haven't tried them.

 # Small PC Build